White frangipani closeup.

 How to Grow Frangipanis from a Cutting

 Frangipanis are incredibly easy to propagate from cuttings, as you can take a cutting from nearly any part of the plant and simply stick it in the ground for it to grow.
 The success of the cutting isn’t limited by its size; you can even propagate entire branches.
-These plants are super hardy, and I’ve had a lot of success using cuttings that were left on the roadside for weeks before being planted.

 Materials Needed